Warehouse Guard Rails

 - Unique requirements: OSHA changed the requirements around stair rails effective at the beginning of 2018.
 While the previous minimum height was 30 inches from top rail to stair tread, that number is now 42 inches.
 The top rail of stair rails can no longer serve as a hand rail — if an asset is meant to combine stair rail and hand rail functionality, there must be a separate rail installed for people to hold, between 30 and 38 inches high.
 As with guard rails, stair rails should not have openings bigger than 19 inches, and they should withstand force of 200 pounds.

 The need to stop equipment failures whenever possible is a strong incentive to invest in proactive maintenance and inspections for all assets within the warehouse.
-The integrity of guard rail systems should be verified often by experts, rather than taking the chance of finding a problem during an OSHA inspection — or because an asset failed.
+The integrity of your guard rail system should be verified often by experts, rather than taking the chance of finding a problem during an OSHA inspection — or because an asset failed.

 Warehouse guard rails cannot be a “set and forget” solution that are installed and not thought of again.
 Fortunately, facility partners such as MINER can assist at every step of the equipment life cycle, from initial selection to ongoing maintenance.